-Regardless of what phonics program you’re using, however, I recommend teaching a spelling pattern to the entire group (whole group or small group), and then providing practice and follow-up activities that are differentiated.
+Regardless of what phonics program you’re using, however, I recommend teaching a phonics skill to the entire group (whole group or small group), and then providing practice and follow-up activities that are differentiated.

 Here’s an example: You’re working on blends in your first grade classroom.
 Some of your students need to practice hearing and spelling blends at the beginning of 1-syllable words, so you create opportunities for independent and small group practice.
-More advanced students, however, need practice with blends at the middle and end of multisyllabic words.
+More advanced students, however, need to practice blends at the beginning AND end of a word, or blends in 2-syllable words.
 You use alternative activities and small group lessons to challenge these students.

-I do think it’s important to have a consistent time for phonics instruction each day (20-30 minutes).
-Phonics can also be integrated into guided reading.
+It’s important to have a consistent time for phonics instruction each day (20-30 minutes).
+Phonics can also be addressed during small group / guided reading.